• Menu

 How do you reduce stormwater runoff?

-You can help prevent stormwater pollution in your own backyard by reducing runoff into local stormwater drains.
-Wash your car on the lawn instead of the driveway, and keep leaves, grass clippings and soil from going into drains.
+You can help prevent stormwater pollution in your backyard by reducing runoff into local stormwater drains.
+Wash your car on the lawn instead of the driveway, and keep leaves, grass clippings, and soil from entering drains.

 In the street, pick up pet droppings and other litter and dispose of them in a garbage bin.

-On the land, re-plant areas that have been affected by soil erosion, and add plants to the banks of rivers and streams.
+On the land, re-plant areas affected by soil erosion, and add plants to the banks of rivers and streams.
 Support a reduction in the use of fertilizers and pesticides through organic farming.

 Let’s make stormwater runoff clean and keep pollutants out of our waterways!